ATM006/bodable/README.md

 # bodable
-What is bodable？Bodable is a device and a service.
+What is bodable？Bodable is devices and service.